jaymarnz/clocky/README.md

 Copy `src/*` to a webserver location and open `index.html` in your browser.

 ## GeoLocation
-If you are going to depend on GeoLocation then the page must be server via https.
+If you are going to depend on GeoLocation then the page must be served via https.
 If GeoLocation fails it defaults to a hardcoded location in `src/config.js`

 ## Dependencies
 None in the package file, although it uses `jquery` and `suncalc` from CloudFlare's CDN